racer161/rqtt/README.md

 ## Development Approach
 RQTT tries to follow the MQTT guidelines to the letter where possible and follows Rust code best practices where the MQTT 5.0 specification is ambiguous.
+The guidlines for MQTT version 5.0 are specified [here.](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901000)

 ## Timeline
 ---